• Home

 From Wilderness Journal Nullarbor #009

 "It just goes to show that if we just look at the land through the filter of today, then we are not really seeing the whole picture," says Dr Liz Reed.
 A vertebrate palaeontologist at the University of Adelaide, she is studying the Nullarbor’s wealth of ancient animal remains, exploring the fossil record from some 20,000 years ago up to today, to see how biodiversity has responded to environmental change.
+Prof Woodhead’s work has been critical in allowing her to understand the ancient climate context of sites where fossils are found, and the closer you get to today, the more sobering it becomes.
+“If I walk out into the Australian bush, I see a mere shadow of what the original biodiversity was like,” she says.

 The Nullarbor’s rich cultural history, vast cave systems and unique animals all deserve better protection From The Conversation Published October 10, 2023